lunageens/B-Three-Index-DBMS/README.md

 **Updating Records:**
 To update a record in the database, use the update method of the Controller class.
-Provide the record's ID, new data, and schema information.
+Provide the record's ID, new data (the full adjusted record(s)), and schema information.

 <pre>
 orm.update(id_, new_data, schema)